telerik/winforms-docs/gridview/rows/new-row.md

-__UserAddedRow__
-            This event comes in handy when you want to update your data base right after the end-user has added a new row.
+__UserAddedRow__ This event comes in handy when you want to update your data base right after the end-user has added a new row.
 Assuming that we are following the standard ADO.NET approach (DataTable\TableAdapter), in the following example we take the row that the end-user has just added, and we process it to the data base, by passing the row to the Update method of the TableAdapter:

-          #_[C#]_

 {{source=..\SamplesCS\GridView\Rows\NewRow.cs region=userAddedRow}}
 {{source=..\SamplesVB\GridView\Rows\NewRow.vb region=userAddedRow}}